 Jenny Tabori (MBACP ACC) Registered

 During this period of uncertainty due to the current challenges with the Coronavirus, I want to assure you that I am still counselling.
-Although I can no longer see clients face to face for now, I am offering online or telephone counselling.
+Although I can no longer see clients face to face for now, I am offering online counselling, and am beginning to do some walk and talk appointments outside in open spaces.

 I know how difficult it can be to decide which counsellor is best for you, so I offer an introductory session which can give you an opportunity to ask me questions and decide whether you would like to begin regular sessions.